Threat Grid Overview

 Defense against threats originating anywhere using the scale and power of a cloud service that analyzes hundreds of thousands of threats every day

-In firmware MX 14.56, MX 15.43 and MX 16.7, important changes required for MX to AMP and Threat Grid communications were implemented.
-Please upgrade to these firmware versions or higher prior to:
+Important updates required for MX to AMP and Threat Grid communications were implemented.
+To ensure that MX’s AMP and Threat Grid services continue to function as expected, please upgrade to these firmware versions or higher.

 Threat Grid and Meraki MX Integration